Facebook PixelJustFoodForDogs vs. Rachael Ray Nutrish: What’s the Better Choice for Your Dog? | My Subscription Addiction

 Let’s talk cost—because yes, JustFoodForDogs is a bit pricier per serving than Nutrish.
 But here’s the thing: the value is in what you don’t have to pay for later.

-With Nutrish, Luna’s stomach issues never really improved, and I’ll end up spending more on vet visits, supplements, and probiotics to patch things up.
-Plus, I was constantly tossing half-full bags when she’d lose interest—money down the drain.
+With Nutrish, Duke’s stomach issues never really improved, and I’ll end up spending more on vet visits, supplements, and probiotics to patch things up.
+Plus, I was constantly tossing half-full bags when he’d lose interest—money down the drain.

-With JFFD’s Just Fresh line, her digestion balanced out naturally, and I didn’t need to buy anything extra.
+With JFFD’s Just Fresh line, his digestion balanced out naturally, and I didn’t need to buy anything extra.

 Final Verdict: JustFoodForDogs Wins—By a Long Shot